 quantity unit (quantity unit...) direction

-- unit: It is a unit of time like a month, year, second, hour, century, week, decade, etc.
+- Unit: It is a unit of time, such as a month, year, second, hour, century, week, or decade.

-The output of the above code is given below.
+The output of the code above is provided below.

-We will use two functions named current_date and now in this tutorial.
+We will use two functions, current_date and now, in this tutorial.

 - current_date: It is used to get the current date only.

-- now: It is used to get the current date with timezone.
+- Now: It is used to retrieve the current date with the time zone.

-In Postgresql, Let’s add a month to the current date with the help of interval data type.
+In PostgreSQL, let’s add a month to the current date using the interval data type.

 First, find the current date using the current_date function.